silinternational/wecarry-api/CONTRIBUTING.md

 Errors within a query, such as an authorization failure on a request field, should not present an error to the API client.
 The requested data field should be returned as `null`.
-The cause of the error should be logged to `stderr` and Rollbar using `domain.ReportError` if context is available, or `domain.ErrLogger.printf` if no context is available.
+The cause of the error should be logged to `stderr` and Rollbar using `domain.ReportError` if context is available, or `domain.ErrLogger.Printf` if no context is available.

 #### REST API responses